 Some major banks have an “online bill pay” feature where tenants can log in to the banks online portal and transfer cash to your account.
 Mpesa also allows you to receive payments directly in you bank account.

-4. Collect Post-Dated Checks:
+4. Collect Post-Dated Cheques:

 Prior to the invention of online payments, some landlords would collect 12 post-dated checks – one for every month of a year-long lease.
 Then, the landlord would simply deposit the check on the first of every month.
 It’s pretty simple, but most tenants I know are uneasy about writing 12 post-dated checks – especially to a landlord they just met.
 Remember, it’s illegal to cash a check before the date mark.

 In some jurisdictions, it is illegal to issue a cheque that bounces and the landlord would be empowered to pursue the outstanding rent legally.
+You should also consider the payment history of the tenant before deciding to accept post dated cheques from them.

 5. Choose Your Tenants Wisely